Code-Institute-Submissions/Calories_Calculator/README.md

     <b>Footer</b>
     Includes a form, prefilled with users name and email address, to contact the gym.

-    Google maps: Showing outdoor training places.
+    Outdoor training: Showing outdoor training places.

-    emailsjs: Is used for the form in the footer.
+    Contact: Is used for the form in the footer.

 ### Wireframes

 ### Technologies
+    Google maps
+    emailjs

 ### Deployment Details